-Above you can see two of my recent 30 x 25 inch portrait commissions.
+Above you can see two of my recent portrait commissions, both 30" x 25" inches.
 They have now been approved by the client and framed and will be delivered on a day which is most convenient.
 Commissioning a portrait can feel like such a daunting task so I try to alleviate any concerns from the first point of contact, from the very first phone call/e-mail.
-The process should be enjoyable, perhaps even exciting and I promise to do my best to keep it that way.
-Any new or existing client deserves the very best of me and will get it, that's guaranteed!
+The process should be enjoyable, perhaps even exciting and I always do my best to keep it that way.
 To find out more feel free to get in touch.
-Best wishes, Mark
+Mark

 The UK Coloured Pencil Society have included Marks drawing of Eniola Sokalu in their 20th Anniversary Gala Exhibition.
 The drawing can be seen alongside the other works at the Bargehouse gallery, South bank, London.